gigantocypris/PINN/README.md

 python -m pip install -r requirements.txt
 ```

-### How to run the code on NERSC
+## How to run the code on NERSC

 Open a Perlmutter terminal.
-Run the following commands to use the conda environment.
+Run the following commands to use the conda environment and start an interactive session:
 ```
 module load python
 conda activate PINN
+salloc -N 1 --time=60 -C gpu -A m3562_g --qos=interactive --ntasks-per-gpu=8 --cpus-per-task=4
 ```

 Navigate to the directory and run the code: